FlorianKrull/CompilerConstructionSS2019/specification.md

 Function arguments are always passed by value.

 `bool`, `int`, and `float` are passed directly.
-Strings and arrays are passed via pointers.
+Strings and arrays are passed via pointers internally.

 #### Type Conversion

-There are no type conversion, neither implicit nor explicit.
+There are *no* type conversion, neither implicit nor explicit.

 An expression used as a condition (for `if` or `while`) is expected to be of type `bool`.

 #### Entry Point

-Your top-level rule is `program` which simply consists of 0 or more function definitions.
+The top-level rule is `program` which simply consists of 0 or more function definitions.

 While the parser happily accepts empty source files, a semantic check enforces that a function named `main` must be present.
 `main` takes no arguments and returns an `int`.

+On success, an mC program returns `0`.

 #### Declaration, Definition, and Initialization

 `declaration` is used to declare variables which can then be initialised with `assignment`.

-Furthermore we do not provide a way to declare functions.
+Splitting declaration and initialisation simplifies the creation of symbol tables.

-All functions are declared by their definition.
+Functions are always declared by their definition.
-It is possible to call a function before it has been defined.
+Contrary to C, it is possible to call a function before it has been defined.

 #### Empty Parameter List

-In C, the parameter list of a function taking no arguments contains only `void`.
-For mC we simply use an empty parameter list.
+In C, the parameter list of a function taking no arguments is written as `(void)`. mC, in this case, just uses an empty parameter list `()`.
-Hence, instead of writing `int main(void)` we write `int main()`.

 #### Dangling Else